 After graduating from New Brunswick Bible Institute (NBBI) in Canada, Jim spent a year and a half as an assistant pastor.
 He and Debbie were accepted as career missionaries to Uruguay in December 1978.
 Deb, a “PK” from Maine, is also, an NBBI graduate.
 Jim and Debbie Carter have been church-planters in Uruguay since, 1981.A new church in the city of La Paz, started in 2000 grew to a place where it was turned over to a national pastor.
 They have three children grown children, 2 daughters-in-law’s, and 3 grandchildren.
 Their daughter Abby is also serving in Uruguay, as a missionary with CEF.
 Present ministry includes teaching in the Uruguayan Bible College, pulpit supply, CEF support ministry, maintaining and hosting at the GMSA mission house in Montevideo.

 Ken and Luci work with Edições Vida Nova (New Life) publishing house located in São Paulo, Brazil.
-Ken is the Executive Director and Luci works in the finance department.
+Ken is the Executive Director and Luci works as a volunteer in a variety of roles.

 Vida Nova has a rich history with over 55 years of ministry.
 Founded to provide theological resources for training pastors and leaders, God has sustained and multiplied its ministry which now offers Bibles, a wide variety of reference works and numerous Christian resources across the age and interest spectrum.
 With a catalog of over 600 titles Vida Nova has become one of the leading Christian publishers with an active voice in the Christian community as it seeks to influence the theological landscape and address current issues facing the churches in Brazil.
 Vida Nova’s ministry objective centers on providing a full catalog of resources to support the ministries of churches and seminaries throughout the Portuguese-speaking world.